energietransitie/twomes-presence-detector-firmware/README.md

-# Twomes Presence Detector example
+# NeedForHeat Presence Detector example

 This is a [template project](https://github.com/energietransitie/twomes-presence-detector/generate) that can be used to create firmware for measurement devices that use the [twomes-generic-esp-firmware](https://github.com/energietransitie/twomes-generic-esp-firmware) library.